Sakshiv0104/PaperSense__Medical_Literature_Topic_and_Success_Analysis/README.md

-# BDA_PART-B
-Part B (Big Data Analysis)

-# “Compact Representation of Medical Research: Linking Topics, Methods, and Outcomes”

-## Workflow Overview
+# Unveiling Themes and Sentiments in Biomedical Abstracts with BERTopic, LDA, NMF, and Sentiment Tools

+This project focuses on exploring medical research papers and hospital data using unsupervised Natural Language Processing (NLP) techniques.
+This time, I worked with an unsupervised task and tried my best to extract meaningful insights.
+The process began with comprehensive preprocessing using tokenization and lemmatization, followed by baseline modeling approaches.

+For topic modeling (Task 1), I applied LDA, NMF, and BERTopic.
+For sentiment analysis (Task 2), I used VADER, TextBlob, and SentiWordNet.
+I tuned all three topic modeling models and found that NMF performed best.
+In sentiment analysis, VADER emerged as the most consistent model due to its lexicon and rule-based structure.
+After selecting the best models, I analyzed the results using a series of visualizations to answer key research questions.
+Even though the task was unsupervised, I still tested the models on unseen data for further validation.

+This project was particularly challenging due to the need to manage two parallel tasks, the time-consuming nature of tuning unsupervised models, and the difficulty of choosing appropriate evaluation metrics in the absence of labeled data.

-### 1. Importing Libraries
+## 1. Importing Libraries

-I started by importing all the required libraries for data handling, visualization, and text analysis.
+All required libraries for data manipulation, visualization, NLP, modeling, and evaluation were imported.

----

-### 2. Reading and Transforming Both Datasets
+## 2. Reading and Transforming Both Datasets

-- I loaded both the research paper dataset and the hospital dataset.
+- Loaded the research paper dataset and retained the following four columns:
-- For the research papers, I retained only 4 essential columns: `ID`, `OBJECTIVE_BACKGROUND`, `METHODS`, and `RESULTS_CONCLUSIONS`.
+  `ID`, `OBJECTIVE_BACKGROUND`, `METHODS`, `RESULTS_CONCLUSIONS`
-- For the hospital data, I combined all columns (excluding `Age Group` and `Gender`) into a single column called `Medical_Information`.
+- Loaded the hospital dataset and combined all columns (excluding Age Group and Gender) into one: `Medical_Information`
-- I limited the dataset to the first 50,000 rows for manageable and efficient analysis.
+- Used the first 50,000 rows from both datasets for consistency and efficiency

----

-### 3. EDA on Raw Data
+## 3. Exploratory Data Analysis (EDA) on Raw Data

-- **Plot 1**: Most Frequent Terms in Research Papers
+- Most frequent terms in research papers
-- **Plot 2**: Count of Papers Containing Mathematical Terms / Formulas / Equations (analyzed by section)

----
+- Distribution of mathematical terms and formulas by section

-### 4. Data Cleaning
+## 4. Data Cleaning

-I performed a series of cleaning steps to prepare the text data:
+Steps applied to both datasets:

 - Removed URLs
-- Removed mathematical equations and formulas (digits and math symbols)
+- Removed mathematical formulas (digits and symbols)
-- Removed lone characters (e.g., `'n'`)
+- Removed lone characters
-- Removed extra spaces, newlines, and tabs
+- Removed excessive spaces, tabs, and newlines
 - Converted all text to lowercase
 - Removed stopwords
-- Removed punctuations
+- Removed punctuation

----

-### 5. Pattern Discovery and Visualization on Cleaned Data
+## 5. Pattern Discovery and Visualization on Cleaned Data

-#### Univariate Analysis
+**Univariate Analysis:**

-- **Plot 3**: Top 20 Dominant Research Goals Identified from Study Objectives
+- Top 20 research goals from `OBJECTIVE_BACKGROUND`
-- **Plot 4**: How Do Medical Papers Conclude?
-  I analyzed sentiment distribution using pretrained VADER sentiment classifier
-- **Plot 5**: How Diverse Are Medical Methods?
-  I used KMeans clustering on the `METHODS` section
-- **Plot 6**: Top Unigrams & Bigrams by Section
-  This gave a linguistic snapshot of each section

----

-#### Bivariate Analysis

-- **Plot 7**: Readability vs Length of Full Papers
-  I used the Flesch Reading Ease Score to explore the relationship between document length and readability

----

-#### Multivariate Analysis

-- **Plot 8**: Section-wise Linguistic Analysis of Medical Papers
-  I compared the following metrics across sections:
-  - Vocabulary Richness
+- Common phrasing in research conclusions
+- Clustering of `METHODS` using KMeans
+- Most common unigrams and bigrams per section

+**Bivariate Analysis:**
-  - Flesch Reading Ease
+- Readability vs length using Flesch Reading Ease Score
-  - Gunning Fog Index

-- **Plot 9**: Structural Coherence Across Research
+**Multivariate Analysis:**
+- Vocabulary richness, readability (Flesch), and complexity (Gunning Fog Index) per section
-  I used TF-IDF vectors and cosine similarity to measure semantic alignment between sections
+- Structural coherence using TF-IDF cosine similarity

----
+## 6. Preprocessing

+Applied tokenization and lemmatization to all text data prior to modeling.

+## 7. Modeling

+**Task 1: Topic Modeling**
+- Applied LDA, NMF, and BERTopic
+- NMF selected as final model after tuning and evaluation

+**Task 2: Sentiment Analysis**
+- Used VADER, TextBlob, and SentiWordNet
+- VADER selected based on performance and clarity of results

+## 8. Hyperparameter Tuning

+All three topic modeling approaches were tuned using custom parameter grids.
+NMF showed the most coherent and interpretable topics.

+## 9. Testing on Unseen Data

+Though unsupervised, models were evaluated on unseen test data to verify generalization and consistency.

 ## Final Notes

-This analysis helped me explore the structure, clarity, and complexity of medical research texts using NLP techniques.
+This project aimed to explore the linguistic, structural, and thematic patterns in medical texts.
+The challenges of handling two datasets, working across multiple unsupervised tasks, and choosing appropriate evaluation metrics were significant.
+However, through systematic experimentation and visualization, meaningful insights were achieved and final models were selected for both tasks.